-General Fund, Federal Lands Access Program Potential Funding
+Potential Funding General Fund, Federal Lands Access Program

-11. Analyze Stream and Arroyo Migration Patterns with Available LIDAR Data to Predict Impacts on County Roads and Culverts topography that may be indicative of problem areas.
+10. Analyze Stream and Arroyo Migration Patterns with Available LIDAR Data to Predict Impacts on County Roads and Culverts

-Project Description.
-This project would analyze stream and arroyo migration patterns with available LiDAR data to predict impacts on county roads and culverts.
+Hazards Mitigated Flood

-Utilize LIDAR surveys conducted in 2001 vs 2014 to assess differences in
+Project Description, This project would analyze stream and arroyo migration patterns with available LiDAR terrain data to predict impacts on county roads and culverts.
+Utilizing LIDAR surveys conducted in 2001 vs 2014 would help to assess differences in topography that may be indicative of problem areas.
+The results of this project will be used to target specific mitigation actions which could include stream bank stabilization, culvert improvements, or road relocation.